strawberry-graphql/strawberry/docs/codegen/query-codegen.md

 <Note>

 Schema codegen will be supported in future releases.
+We are testing the query codegen in order to come up with a nice API.

 </Note>